MartinGeisse/grumpyrest/README.md

   bend these rules for specific types or fields, use an appropriate type for that which defines a relaxed mapping.
   If you want to bend these rules for all of your JSON mapping, replace the built-in type adapters by your own which define a relaxed mapping.

+## What about performance?

+It _is_ anticipated that grumpyrest may provide tools to tackle potential performance problems, which rely on reactive programming and/or code generation.
+The goal of grumpyrest is not to totally avoid these things internally, but to allow the developers using it to totally avoid them in their application code.

+This means:
+* We will not add anything like that to grumpyrest until it is perfectly clear that it solves a performance problem in modern Java which, for example, virtual threads cannot handle.
+* None of this affects application code, unless you choose to use it in application code (because the performance problem lies there instead of inside grumpyrest).
+* Any such features can be turned of to exclude them as a potential source of bugs, as well as to single-step debug into grumpyrest to understand what happens inside (e.g. to track down a specific bug).
+We all know what single-step debugging into highly asynchronous / reactive or generated code is like.